 There are different levels of 'fake' as we've talked before.
 Like heat-treated citrine which is actually amethyst (you can read a post I did previously on that here

 ).
-Citrine very rarely, except with Congo Citrine comes in a true cluster form, although there IS natural ametrine clusters which is where there is citrine present in an amethyst cluster.
+Citrine very rarely, except with Congo Citrine for example, comes in a true cluster form, although there IS natural ametrine clusters which is where there is citrine present in an amethyst cluster.
 And then there are aura crystals which are coated with precious metals.
 While modified, they both at least started as naturally formed out of the earth minerals.
 PS, there are actually SOME naturally forming auras, but they don't happen often, and usually they are just on one point.
 There are other heat-treated ones in the world like Cherry Quartz that is bright red/orange in color... not real haha.

 There are some, who flat out sell GLASS as minerals, those you can usually tell because they are practically perfect with no cracks or inclusions.
 Sometimes they will occasionally have tons of little bubbles as well.
 Luckily they usually look like glass so they are easier to tell.